5 Days Hong Kong Itinerary For First-Time Visitors

 I’ve written in detail about a day tour to Lantau Island in a separate blog post.
 The main highlights are Ngong Ping Village, the Big Buddha, Po Lin Monastery, and Tai O Fishing Village.

-I did my Lantau Island journey on my own, basically DIY-ing my way there with my travel partner.
+I did my Lantau Island journey on my own, basically DIY-ing my way there with my husband.
 It can get pretty tiring by the end of the day.

 If you’re traveling with parents or family, I suggest looking for private tours with pick-up and drop-off options.
-My friend went there with his parents, took my advice, and booked a tour
+My friend went there with his elderly parents, took my advice, and they booked this tour.

 End your night with a nice dinner before heading back to the hotel.
 If you’d like to explore more, check out the Temple Street Night Market.

-🔗 Explore Further: One Day in Lantau Island
+🔗 Explore Further: Spend A Day Discovering Lantau Island

 Day 4: Hong Kong Central